coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 * Initial release version.
 Tested and found works well without any issues.

 == Upgrade Notice ==
+= 5.1.1 =
+* Upgrade now to get the fix for duplicate handling feature.
+= 5.1 =
+* Upgrade now for 6 language support, duplicate handling and more.
 = 5.0.3 =
 * Upgrade now for Chinese character support and a fix for category import.
 = 5.0.2 =